The-Marcy-Lab-School/swe-sr-1-1/README.md

-# tc-sr-1-1
+# swe-sr-1-1

-This is a Technical Curriculum (TC) Short Response (SR) assignment!
+This is a Software Engineer (SWE) Short Response (SR) assignment!
 In this assignment, you will be tasked with doing a little bit of research and then explaining your findings **in your own words**.

 Your intended audience should be someone with some experience programming but who is still learning.
 As such, strive to be as clear and concise as possible.
 There is a fine balance between too much information and just enough.
 Examples and analogies can often help!